Relative hulls and quantum codes: Preliminaries

 \section{Preliminaries}

 This section provides a foundation for the rest of the paper in terms of preliminary results and notation.
-Subsection~\ref{22.12.24} explores the relative hulls with respect to the usual (Euclidean) inner product.
-Subsection~\ref{22.12.25} introduces the $e$-Galois relative hulls, the relative hulls with respect to the more recently introduced Galois inner products, among which we find the Hermitian inner product.
+Subsection~\ref{22.12.24} explores the relative hull with respect to the usual (Euclidean) inner product.
+Subsection~\ref{22.12.25} introduces the $e$-Galois relative hull, the relative hull with respect to the more recently introduced Galois inner products, among which we find the Hermitian inner product.
 Subsection~\ref{22.12.25} also proves that the $e$-Galois relative hulls are particular cases of the relative hulls with respect to the usual inner product.
 Subsection~\ref{22.12.26} reviews the primary constructions of quantum error-correcting codes used in this paper and links them to relative hulls.